Table of Contents

 These arrhythmias are relatively common and usually benign and asymptomatic.
 Occasionally a patient will feel a palpitation or fluttering of the heart.
-Premature beats are further divided into premature atrial contraction that originate in the upper chamber and premature ventricular contractions that occur in the lower chamber.
+Premature beats are further divided into a premature atrial contraction that originates in the upper chamber and premature ventricular contractions that occur in the lower chamber.

 These arrhythmias originate in the atria or AV node.
 These arrhythmias result in tachycardia.
 Supraventricular arrhythmias include atrial flutter, atrial fibrillation, multifocal atrial tachycardia, Wolff-Parkinson-White syndrome, and paroxysmal supraventricular tachycardia.

 These arrhythmias are very dangerous and require immediate medical care.
 They originate in the ventricle and also result in tachycardia.
 Ventricular arrhythmias include Torsade de Pointes, ventricular fibrillation, and ventricular tachycardia.

 A slow heartbeat is known as bradycardia or bradyarrhythmia.
 This can occur in healthy individuals such as professional athletes.
 The Heart Blocks can be placed in this category.

 Symptoms of Arrhythmia

 This can be sensed as a flutter or pressure in the chest.
 If the arrhythmia results in heart dysfunction the patient may experience dyspnea or syncope.
 Some arrhythmias are lethal within minutes, such as ventricular fibrillation.

 Diagnosis of Arrhythmia

 Auscultation can occasionally detect an arrhythmia.
 Most arrhythmias can be diagnosed based on 12 lead electrocardiogram (EKG).
 A 12 lead EKG study is non-invasive but requires experience to interpret the result.
 It briefly measures the electrical signals the heart emits during depolarization of the cardiac muscle.
-A Holter monitor (portable 12 lead EKG) is useful to detect infrequent or occasional arrhythmias.
+A Holter monitor (portable 12 lead EKG) is used to detect infrequent or occasional arrhythmias.
 It is worn for about 24 hours and constantly monitors the heart.

 A few arrhythmias (such as first degree SA block) require an electrophysiology study that is much more invasive and involves sedation and placing a catheter into the heart, usually through the arteries of the groin.
 Some arrhythmias only occur when the patient is under stress.
 A treadmill (or chemical) stress test is required to provoke the arrhythmia which is then recorded on EKG.